mittshah2/PSC-Innovative-Assignment-Movie-Review-Sentimental-Analysis/README.md

 # How to run this implementation ?

-NOTE - COMPULSARY RUN THIS IMPLEMENTATION IN GOOGLE COLAB WITH GPU SUPPORT ONLY .
+## NOTE - COMPULSARY RUN THIS IMPLEMENTATION IN GOOGLE COLAB WITH GPU SUPPORT ONLY .
 IF YOU TRY TO RUN THIS ON YOUR DEVICE OR WITHOUT GPU IT WILL TAKE A LOT OF TIME TO BE TRAINED.
 SO DONT EVEN TRY TO RUN IT ON CPU, USE GOOGLE COLAB GPU SUPPORT ONLY .

+To run it with Google Colab GPU support on top left go to Edit > Notebook Settings > Hardware Accelerator > GPU

+Firstly you need to download the training and testing dataset ( train.tsv and test.tsv ) from the Repository or just Download the whole repositiry , any of the moethod will work !
+Datasets are very very large and will take some time to download, so be patient .

-Firstly you need to have all the libraries needed to implement, list of the libraries :
+Secondly you need to have all the libraries needed to implement, list of the libraries :

 1).
 Numpy